seregazhuk/seregazhuk.github.io_old/_posts/2018-06-20-fast-webscraping-with-reactphp-proxy.md

 >*For a more detailed explanation of working with this asynchronous HTTP client check [this]({% post_url 2018-02-12-fast-webscraping-with-reactphp %}){:target="_blank"} post.*

 Class `Browser` is very flexible.
 You can specify different connection settings, like DNS resolution, TSL parameters, timeouts and of course proxies.
 All these settings are configured within an instance of `\React\Socket\Connector`.
 Class `Connector` accepts a loop and then a configuration array.
-So, let's create one and pass it to own client as a second argument.
+So, let's create one and pass it to our client as a second argument.

 {% highlight php %}
 <?php